zzz0906/LeetCode/2022_Aug/Readme.md

 Given a roman numeral, convert it to an integer.

 Just use a iteration.
 And if next value is bigger than curernt one we will minus current one other wise we will add current one.
 AC!

+## 387. First Unique Character in a String

+Given a string s, find the first non-repeating character in it and return its index.
+If it does not exist, return -1.

+I finished this question yesterday. just use a map to count.
+And do the iteration again until we find a cout equal to one.
+AC!